All Products

 TVS.HSET index_name key attribute_key attribute_value [attribute_key attribute_value] ...

-Inserts a data record (key) into the vector index.
-If the record already exists, updates and overwrites the existing record.
+Inserts a data record into a vector index.
+If a data record with the specified key already exists, the existing record is overwritten.

 TVS.HGETALL